ItalyPaleAle/unlocker/README.md

   -d \
   -p 8080:8080 \
   -v $HOME/.unlocker:/etc/unlocker \
-  italypaleale/unlocker:0.1
+  ghcr.io/italypaleale/unlocker:0.1
 ```

 > Unlocker follows semver for versioning.
 The command above uses the latest version in the 0.1 branch.
-We do not publish a "latest" tag on Docker Hub.
+We do not publish a container image tagged "latest".

 ### Start as standalone app